So let’s start with the fun stuff.

 Her duties are:

 - Greeting you at the top of the stairs.

 - Inviting you to play with her.

 - Providing emotional support through unconditional love and curling up next to you on the couch.

 For more on the benefits of dog therapy, click here.

 Ready to work together?

-Get my newsletter.
+You can also get my newsletter.
 Every few weeks, I share my best tips, tools and news.
 To thank you for signing up, you’ll receive The Little Super Soothing Companion, my e-book that contains 6 do-it-now tools for calming thoughts, feelings and body sensations when you need it.
-Fill in your info below.
+Fill in your info below to sign up.